EBCC

 Ride Classifications

 EBCC groups road rides into the following four categories: A, B, C & D, as detailed below.
 Helmets are required, as is appropriate food and water.
+Club membership is required if a rider chooses to participate in more than one organized club ride.
+Front and rear lights are encouraged.
+Time trial bikes are not permissible on any rides.
+Aero bars installed on a road bike may not be used during a group ride, but can remain on the bike.
 In addition, all riders should have the tools and ability to change a flat tire.
+Please arrive at the ride with the route downloaded to your headunit or phone.

 Category A